Ratimus/ADS114S0xB_RLR/ReadMe.md

 ### GoogleTest framework: DeviceDriver - test_driver.cpp

 `TEST(DeviceDriverTests, test_init)`
 - instantiates device driver, verifies device_id and number of channels are both 0.
-Initilizes initializes driver, and verifies device_id is as expected in accordance with the datasheet and that the number of channels reported is correct for the device
+Initializes driver and verifies device_id is as expected in accordance with the datasheet and that the number of channels reported is correct for the device

 `TEST(DeviceDriverTests, test_read_and_write_reg)`
 - writes a randomly-generated uint8_t to each register and then goes back through each register to confirm the value stored is equal to the value that was written.
 NOTE: ADC emulator does not currently simulate read-only register values, so this test would need to be updated to run on actual hardware or if read-only registers are implemented in the emulator